FuelLabs/fuels-ts/apps/docs/src/guide/contracts/deploying-contracts.md

 ## 4. Deploying the Contract

 To deploy the contract, instantiate the [`ContractFactory`](../../api/Contract/ContractFactory.md) with the bytecode, ABI, and wallet.
 Then, call the `deployContract` method.
-This method resolves as soon as the transaction to deploy the contract is submitted and returns two objects: a `TransactionResponse` and a `Contract` instance.
+This method resolves when the transaction to deploy the contract is submitted, returning two objects: a `TransactionResponse` and a `Contract` instance.

 <<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#contract-setup-3{ts:line-numbers}